osposweb/osposweb.github.io/Items.md

 Internally, a temporary item is maintained in the item file just like any other item.
 However, it has unique properties (other than an item type of "Temporary").

 First, it is associated with a single order and is attached the order only when clicking on the New button from the sales register.
-Items that are added to the register can be deleted.
+Items that are added to a sale via the register can be deleted.
 If a temporary item is deleted from the register it is also removed from the items table.

-Next, the temporary item id has a negative value for the item id.
-This is done to isolate temporary items from the rest of the set of items.
-This also provides a visual clue when looking at items that the item is a temporary item (in addition to the fact that the item_type has a value of '3' to indicate that it is a temporary item).

 The approach taken to support temporary items is to insure the integrity of the reporting system which is dependent on joins from the sales_items table to the items table to retrieve item information.
 You can think of temporary items more as an extension of the sales_items table since that item only exists for the purpose of holding information about the temporary item for that sales_item.

+Although temporary items are not included in the "normal" list of items, there is a filter option that allows you to list just temporary items.
+From the list of temporary items it is now possible to change the item type to a standard item or a kit item.
+This is a one way change.
+Once you convert a temporary item to a standard or kit item it cannot be changed back to a temporary item.

 ---

 *Change Log*

+6/5/2018 - Updated documentation for temporary items.
 4/19/2018 - Added the three new fields to be added to the items table to support multiple package types per item.
 4/18/2018 - Started adding suggestions for Temporary Item Type.